duffleit/ngTraining-elements/README.md

 2. Create an `elements/`-folder within the `src` dictionary.

-3. Create a new module `ng g m user-widget` and add a `user-widget` component to it.
+3. Create a new module in this folder `ng g m user-widget` and add a `user-widget` component to it.

 4. Add support for Angular elements with `ng add @angular/elements`